ghoomfrog/silili/vocabulary.md

 **In Min Si:**

 - *sam* is pointing forward and slightly moving the hand left and right.
+- *mim* is pointing forward and slightly moving the hand up and down.
 - *il* is pretending to push something out of the way.
 - *anta* is a forward fist with an open index and middle finger, turning horizontally to the opposite side.
 - *niw* is pretending to stuff something over and down with down-pointing fingers in an arc, starting near the ear.